HowMuchDoINeed.co logo

 Choosing the Right Connection for Strength

-- Type of connector: Bolts and metal plates are stronger than nails or screws for heavy loads.
+• Type of connector: Bolts and metal plates beat nails and screws hands down for heavy loads.

 Spacing Tips for Timber Connectors

-Refer to manufacturer’s instructions and building codes for exact requirements.
+Always refer to the manufacturer's instructions and applicable building codes for the exact requirements on your project.

 Worked Example: Calculating Timber Connection Spacing